DefJia/Internship_in_FLTRP/README.md

-Python codes mainly for extracting data from XML files of dictionaries, during my four-week internship in FLTRP.
+Python codes mainly for extracting data from XML files of dictionaries, during my two-month internship in FLTRP.